sail-sg/sdft/README.md

 Similarly, to perform Self-Distillation Fine (SDFT), the corresponding command is: `bash scripts/[dataset]/sdft.sh`

 **The `main` branch has been subjected to refactoring, potentially introducing minor discrepancies.
-For precise replication of the results presented in the paper, it is recommended to utilize the `reproduce` branch.**
+For precise replication of the results presented in the paper, it is recommended to utilize the `reproduce` branch.
+Results of a latest run on `reproduce` branch can be found [here](https://github.com/sail-sg/sdft/issues/12).**

 ## Structure
 The [data](data) directory houses the datasets utilized for fine-tuning and evaluation.
 After SDFT, corresponding distilled dataset will be created, denoted by a filename beginning with `distilled`.